Havner/fvp-cca-scripts/provided/README.md

 Simple rootfs for the non secure host.
 Based on busybox.
 Also taken from islet for now.
 Might need to be reworked when we need some more tools inside.
 For now it does the job.

+## initramfs-busybox-aarch64.cpio.gz

+Simple initramfs for the realm kernel.
+There is no root, initramfs should run some shell.
+Taken from islet.